 (5) Exposure duration (timer) linearity.
-For systems having independent selection of exposure time settings, the average ratios (X_1) of exposure to the indicated timer setting, in units of C kg-1s-1 (mR/s), where X_1 and X_2 are the average C kg-1s-1 (mR/s) values.
+For systems having independent selection of exposure time settings, the average ratios $(X_1)$ of exposure to the indicated timer setting, in units of $C \ kg^{-1}s^{-1}$ (mR/s), obtained at any two clinically used timer settings shall not differ by more than 0.10 times their sum.
+This is written as:

+where $X_1$ and $X_2$ are the average C kg-1s-1 (mR/s) values.

-c.
+- c.
 Source-to-skin distance.
-All mobile or portable radiographic systems shall be provided with means to limit the source-to-skin distance to equal to or greater than 30 centimeters except for veterinary systems.
+All mobile or portable radiographic systems shall be provided with means to limit the source-to-skin distance to equal to or greater than 30 centimeters except for veterinary systems. - d.

-d.
 Exposure reproducibility.
 When all technique factors are held constant, including control panel selections associated with automatic exposure control systems, the coefficient of variation of exposure for both manual and automatic exposure control systems shall not exceed 0.05.
-This requirement applies to clinically used techniques.
+This requirement applies to clinically used techniques. - e.

-e.
 Radiation from capacitor energy storage equipment in standby status.
-Radiation emitted from the X-ray tube when the system is fully charged and the exposure switch or timer is not activated shall not exceed a rate of 2 milliroentgens ($0.516 \,\mu$ C/kg) per hour at 5 centimeters from any accessible surface of the diagnostic source assembly, with the beam-limiting device fully open.
+Radiation emitted from the X-ray tube when the system is fully charged and the exposure switch or timer is not activated shall not exceed a rate of 2 milliroentgens (0.516 $\mu$ C/kg) per hour at 5 centimeters from any accessible surface of the diagnostic source assembly, with the beam-limiting device fully open. - f.

-f.
 Accuracy.
 Deviation of measured technique factors from indicated values of kVp and exposure time shall not exceed the limits specified for that system by its manufacturer.
-In the absence of manufacturer's specifications, the deviation shall not exceed 10 percent of the indicated value for kVp and 20 percent for time.

-g. mA/mAs linearity.
-The following requirements apply when the equipment is operated on a power supply as specified by the manufacturer for any fixed X-ray tube potential within the range of 40 percent to 100 percent of the maximum rated:

-(1) Equipment having independent selection of X-ray tube current (mA).
-The average ratios (X_i) of exposure to the indicated milliampere-seconds product (C kg-1mAs-1 (or mR/mAs)) obtained at any two consecutive tube current settings shall not differ by more than 0.10 times their sum:
+In the absence of manufacturer's specifications, the deviation shall not exceed 10 percent of the indicated value for kVp and 20 percent for time. - g. mA/mAs linearity.
+The following requirements apply when the equipment is operated on a power supply as specified by the manufacturer for any fixed X-ray tube potential within the range of 40 percent to 100 percent of the maximum rated: - (1) Equipment having independent selection of X-ray tube current (mA).
+The average ratios $(X_i)$ of exposure to the indicated milliampere-seconds product (C kg-1mAs-1 (or mR/mAs)) obtained at any two consecutive tube current settings shall not differ by more than 0.10 times their sum: